 The LiDA Center offers a series of 1.5 hour “interactive presentations” on a variety of topics related to Learning in the Digital Age.
 The series is FREE and open to the public.
 Most sessions include multiple presenters from different disciplines, and offer opportunities for attendees to contribute their own thoughts and experiences.
 Check out about what’s next and review information about past events.

 This symposium series on topics specifically related to online learning, featuring both local and national speakers, is held each Fall at the University of Rochester.
 These presentations are FREE and open to the public.
 Check out about the next series and look at recording of past events.

 Take advantage of the generous tuition benefits available to UR faculty to enroll in a special six-credit course sequence that also includes individualized support in creating new online courses.
 Learn more about other free services available specifically for UR faculty to improve online teaching and engage in digitally-rich instructional innovations.

 Recognizing that attendance at face-to-face events may be challenging for K-12 educators, the LiDA Center is developing a series of FREE educational webinars, powered by Zoom, focused on specific problems of practices related to “digitally-rich” instructional innovations in K-12 schools.
-Each webinar will feature a panel of K-12 educators from across the region sharing lessons learned on a chosen problem of practice, and responding to questions from webinar participants.
-Stay tuned for more information!
+Each webinar features a panel of K-12 educators from across the region sharing lessons learned on a chosen problem of practice, and responding to questions from webinar participants.

 Professional Development For K-12 Schools (Under Development)